ciscoheat/superforms-web/src/routes/get-started/+page.md

 - Use the `event` object (which contains the request)
 - Use `FormData` directly.

-Let's use `request` is a minimal form action, so we can post the form back to the server:
+Let's use `request` in a minimal form action, so we can post the form back to the server:

 **src/routes/+page.server.ts**